Ramakrishna's samadhi: Medical examinations

 Mahendralal Sarkar, a physician of Calcutta who treated Ramakrishna during his final days, is one of the first-hand witnesses who examined Ramakrishna during his samadhi.
 Sarkar reportedly was a rationalist, who did not share the religious views of Ramakrishna, nor did he see him as an avatar He was present during several ecstasies of Ramakrishna and studied them from a medical point of view.
-Later he wrote a book called 'On the Physiological Basis of Psychology' and provided scientific explanations for Ramakrishna's samadhi and various other psychological anomalies as per medical knowledge known at his time.
+Later he wrote a book called On the Physiological Basis of Psychology and provided scientific explanations for Ramakrishna's samadhi and various other psychological anomalies as per medical knowledge known at his time.
 Rolland mentions in a footnote in his book that it is said that stethoscopic examination of the heart and the condition of the eyes during samadhi show all the symptoms of death, but it is merely mentioned as a myth Ramakrishna's devotees believed without any direct indication that Sarkar himself proved this by any clinical examination.

-Somnath Bhattacharyya, a psychoanalyst and psychologist, claimed that Ramakrishna's samadhi states were accompanied by very profound inward withdrawal of consciousness, and remarkable physiological changes, consistent with the highest stages of meditative absorption as documented in Hindu Tantra, Yoga and Buddhist literature.
+Somnath Bhattacharyya, a psychoanalyst and psychologist, said Ramakrishna's samadhi states were accompanied by very profound inward withdrawal of consciousness, and remarkable physiological changes, consistent with the highest stages of meditative absorption as documented in Hindu Tantra, Yoga and Buddhist literature.

 Bhagavan Rudra was another who treated Ramakrishna.
 During one of his visits, Ramakrishna asked a devotee to bring a rupee coin.
 When he held it in his hand, the hand began to writhe, and he reported feeling pain.
 His breathing also stopped.
 After the coin had been taken away, he breathed deeply three times and relaxed his hand.
 Rudra ascribed this behavior to "action on the nerves."
 Ramakrishna also told Rudra that when a knot was tied in the corner of his cloth, he could not breathe until the knot was untied.

-It is reported that in 1881, when Ramakrishna was once in ecstasy, another medical doctor touched the eyeballs of Ramakrishna to test if his ecstasy was a real one.
+It is reported that in 1881, when Ramakrishna was once in ecstasy, another physician touched the eyeballs of Ramakrishna to test if his ecstasy was a real one.
 He was surprised to find no reaction from Ramakrishna.

 Scholarly views

-Dr. Niranjan Dhar and Prof. Narasimha P. Sil reject the idea of supernatural elements in Ramakrishna's trance and consider it as epileptic seizure.
+Niranjan Dhar and Narasimha P. Sil reject the idea of supernatural elements in Ramakrishna's trance and consider it as epileptic seizure.

 Walter G. Neevel and Bardwell L. Smith argue that Ramakrishna's ability to easily enter into trances was largely due to "his esthetic and emotional sensitivity — his capacity to so appreciate and identify with beauty and harmony in what he saw and did".

-Leo Schneiderman claimed that Ramakrishna's samādhi, like his other "bizarre" behavior, could be understood in the context of the broad tradition of Hinduism, village shamanism, and the non-Sanskritic popular culture.
+Leo Schneiderman said that Ramakrishna's samādhi, like his other "bizarre" behavior, could be understood in the context of the broad tradition of Hinduism, village shamanism, and the non-Sanskritic popular culture.